seffy/yesonit-cdrm/README.md

 # y!on8 Platform Overview

-**y!on8** (pronounced "yes, on it") is a modular, cloud-native enterprise platform built to streamline internal workflows for small to medium enterprises (SMEs).
-Each application within the platform is designed and deployed as an independent microservice, allowing for better scalability, flexibility, and maintenance.
+`y!on8` (formerly known as TaskPilot, and pronounced “yes, on it”) is a unified, modular, cloud-native platform designed to simplify and automate internal workflows across organizations.
+It enables teams to manage resource access, content requests, approvals, and operational tasks through scalable, role-based tools—all within a secure and centralized environment.

-## 🌐 Platform Description
+Each application within y!on8 is built and deployed as an independent microservice, allowing for enhanced scalability, maintainability, and flexibility.
+The platform integrates seamlessly using a shared frontend UI (EJS), connects to cloud-hosted MongoDB databases, and is deployed using Docker and Kubernetes—making it ideal for small to medium enterprises (SMEs) as well as growing teams.

-y!on8 serves as the umbrella system that integrates a suite of focused tools — each solving a specific internal process challenge.
-The platform uses a shared frontend UI (EJS), connects to cloud-hosted MongoDB databases, and is deployed using Docker and Kubernetes.
+Whether it’s submitting a content development request, requesting access to enterprise tools, or managing IT asset handovers, y!on8 provides a tailored suite of apps that align with real-world business processes and internal control standards.

 ---